 softcover (7 x 10) 2012

 Donald N. Yates was born in Cedartown, Georgia, and is of one-fourth Cherokee-Choctaw descent.
 His book The Bear Went Over the Mountain is a classic history of Old Cherokee and pioneer families.
 He is co-author of When Scotland Was Jewish and Jews and Muslims in British Colonial America: A Genealogical History (with Elizabeth Caldwell Hirschman).
-He lives in Phoenix.
+He lives in Colorado.